hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/party-management/index.rst

 this can either be multiple validators run by the same entity (most common case for wallets) or even validators run by different entities in case of malicious actors.

-To facilitate multi-hosting we simply need to extend the `partyToParticipant` and `ParticipantToParty` to include the new validators.
+To facilitate multi-hosting we simply need to extend `partyToParticipant` and `ParticipantToParty` to include new validators.
 This require sourcing signed transaction from the validators the client is interested in being hosted on.

 The below script allows you (by using the SDK) to host a single party on both the `app-user` and `app-provider` validator.